-It is recommended that the Committee:
+It is recommended that Cabinet:

 - 1. Considers the fourth report of the Independent Improvement and Assurance Panel and agrees with the action to be taken as a result. - 2.
-Reviews the report, PCC's response to it and the progress being made with the delivery of the Improvement Plan. - 3.
-Endorses the report and the response PCC is taking to Cabinet.
+Endorses the report, PCC's response to it and the progress being made with the delivery of the Improvement Plan.